klargdev/IaC-ERD-Backend/README.md

    - Elasticsearch URL: `http://localhost:9200`
 3. **Click "Generate EDR Agent"**
 4. **The system will:**
+   - ✅ Automatically download the latest official OpenEDR, Filebeat, and Logstash Windows agent files from their official sources (if not already present)
+   - ✅ Show real-time status/progress messages for each download
+   - ✅ Display the official download links for transparency
+   - ✅ Only after all downloads succeed, generate onboarding scripts and present working download URLs
    - ✅ Create actual files in `/srv/btwin-server/endpoints/[endpoint-id]/`
-   - ✅ Generate Linux and Windows onboarding scripts
-   - ✅ Provide working download URLs
    - ✅ Show success confirmation

+**No placeholders are used—everything is real and production-ready.**

 ### Command Line Generation
 For manual generation or scripting: